Deep Learning-Based Channel Extrapolation for Dual-Band Massive MIMO Systems: Experiments

 \subsection{Experimental Settings}

-The outdoor scenario `O1' in the DeepMIMO dataset \cite{alkhateeb2019deepmimo} is adopted, as shown in Fig. \ref{fig:O1_topV2}.
+The outdoor scenario `O1' in the DeepMIMO dataset \cite{alkhateeb2019deepmimo} is adopted.
 The uplink works at 3.5 GHz and the downlink works at 28 GHz.
-We select the `BS2' as the base station, and locations from rows 250 to 749, with each row containing 181 locations, are selected as UE locations, yielding a total of 90,500 samples.
+We select `BS2' as the base station, and locations from rows 250 to 749, with each row containing 181 locations, as UE locations, yielding a total of 90,500 samples.
 The dataset is divided into training and validation sets with a ratio of 7:3.
-Other details of the experimental settings are given in Table~\ref{tab:system-settings}, and hyper-parameter settings are shown in Table~\ref{tab:hyper-para}.
-NMSE in decibels (dB) is adopted to evaluate the channel extrapolation performance, which is given by:
+Detailed system and hyper-parameter settings are given in Table~\ref{tab:exp-settings}.
+Normalized mean square error (NMSE) in decibels (dB) is adopted to evaluate the channel extrapolation performance.